The 2 most significant factors that directly impact whether azaleas bloom are:

 Fertilizer Application after Spring Interferes with Blooms

-A common mishap by gardeners is to add fertilizer to azaleas at the wrong time of year and perhaps with the wrong type of fertilizer.
+A common mishap by gardeners is adding fertilizer to azaleas at the wrong time of year and perhaps with the wrong type of fertilizer.

-If the azalea is planted in well prepared soil then they do not necessarily require a fertilizer for a spectacular bloom and too much fertilizer can do more harm then good.
-However a fertilizer can benefit azaleas in poor soils if it is applied at the start of Spring (March/April).
+If the azalea is planted in well-prepared soil then they do not necessarily require a fertilizer for a spectacular bloom and too much fertilizer can do more harm than good.
+However, fertilizer can benefit azaleas in poor soils if it is applied at the start of Spring (March/April).

 If you add fertilizer too late in the Summer the Nitrogen will stimulate foliage growth at the expense of flowers.
 The leaves may be green and healthy but the azalea may not bloom properly.

-I always recommend to use a fertilizer that is formulated specifically for azaleas such as miracle grow azalea plant food.
+I always recommend using a fertilizer that is formulated specifically for azaleas such as Miracle Grow azalea plant food.
 This has all the nutrients that azaleas require at the right concentrations.

-Azalea leaves are quite tender and nitrogen leaf burn can occur if the fertilizer is too strong hence the importance of using as specific product for azaleas.
+Azalea leaves are quite tender and nitrogen leaf burn can occur if the fertilizer is too strong hence the importance of using a specific product for azaleas.

 Applying fertilizer too late in the season will stimulate new growth that will die in the first frost of Winter which leaves the azalea more vulnerable to disease.